 Animal Owners Urged to Limit Outdoor Activities During Daytime

 The University of Kentucky College of Agriculture has developed a weather heat-stress index for livestock that can be referenced by zip code.
-Weather for August 14th in Charleston is at the “Danger” level all day and rises to the “Emergency” level between the hours of Noon and 3pm.
+Weather for each day this week in Charleston will reach the “Danger” or “Emergency” level.

 Charleston Animal Society is urging caretakers of working animals, such as horses and mules that pull tour carriages downtown, working dogs, farm animals, service animals and others to minimize work and to offer increased water and rest to avoid heat-related stress that could endanger the animals.

-Keep animals indoors and limit outdoor activities during this August heat.
+Keep animals indoors and limit outdoor activities during this round of heat.
 People are urged to leave pets at home and not take them outside to the beach or other events.
 Even swimming, a dog can overheat.

 “Don’t leave pets in cars – even for a quick run into a store – it is just too dangerous,” said Elmore.
 “Please don’t take them to the beach or park when temperatures are this high.
 Instead, take them in the early morning hours before 8:00 A.M.”